 - The Gorkana Journalism Award, donated by Gorkana.
 Two awards: the UK award, and the International award, both £500 for the winner.

-- an example of how new media can do things that traditional media cannot do.
+A great example of how new media can do things traditional media can’t.

 - Innovative use of new (digital) media/transmedia to create an engaging, satisfying narrative, or poem, or as-yet-unspecified form.
 Fiction or non-fiction.